syedasgarahmed/Webcam_imagecapture_authentication/README.md

  3. stop camera
  4. submit otp
 when you clicks start camera the camera will start previwing and OTP will be send to email id.

+# read the document to create Gmail Api (credentials.json)